Hong Kong reports second COVID-19 death

 HONG KONG: Hong Kong recorded its second death caused by the new coronavirus on Wednesday (Feb 19).

-The 70-year-old man, who had underlying illnesses, was one of the 62 confirmed cases in the city, a spokesperson from Princess Margaret Hospital told Reuters.
+The 70-year-old man, who had underlying illnesses, was one of the 62 confirmed cases in the city, said a spokesperson from Princess Margaret Hospital.

+The spokesperson added that the elderly man's condition had deteriorated before he died at the hospital on Wednesday morning.

+Hong Kong officials said the man was taken to hospital on Feb 12 after a fall at home.
+He had a fever and tested positive for the coronavirus before he died a week later.

 READ: Hospital director dies in China's Wuhan, epicentre of COVID-19 outbreak